riak/riak.github.io/tools/basho_docs_transform/README.md

+# YOU PROBABLY DON'T WANT TO RUN THIS!

 # Why?

 This is used to transform markdown documents from [basho/basho_docs](https://github.com/basho/basho_docs).
 This script is specifically designed for the KV doc.
 As such, they have only been tested with the KV markdown files.
 Other markdown files may incidentally work.